carboneio/carbone-mcp/README.md

 ## Security

+⚠️ **Prompt Injection**
+Connecting an AI assistant to any external service carries inherent risks.
+A malicious document or template could contain instructions that trick the AI into performing unintended actions (e.g. exfiltrating data, deleting templates).
+Always review what your AI client is about to do before confirming tool calls.

 ⚠️ **API Key Protection**
 - Never commit `CARBONE_API_KEY` to version control
 - Use environment variables or a secret manager